jfly/jfly.github.io/_posts/2014-08-21-dialup-stackmat.md

 8. The completed scorecard is given to a staff member whose sole job is to manually enter all the times into a computer.

-Data entry is a mindnumbing, error prone job.
+Data entry is a mind numbing, error prone job.
 [C.A.L.
 Cube Timer (CCT)]({% post_url 2014-08-20-cct %}) leveraged the
 stackmat's display port to plug stackmats into computers.
 Why not do the same thing to automate data entry at competitions?